-ALSO READGlobal Markets - Dollar rebounds, stocks slip as rally loses steam Global stocks move higher on Trump policy bets Global stocks gain on Trump policy bets; S&P breaks $20 trillion Global stocks advance on Trump policy bets; S&P tops $20 trillion
+ALSO READGlobal Markets - Dollar rebounds, stocks slip as rally loses steam Global stocks move higher on Trump policy bets Global stocks ease ahead of Trump-Xi meeting, dollar gains Global stocks gain on Trump policy bets; S&P breaks $20 trillion Global stocks advance on Trump policy bets; S&P tops $20 trillion

-Taking a cue from global markets, the key Indian equity market indices opened higher on Thursday.
+Taking a cue from global markets, the key Indian equity market indices on Thursday opened higher.

-The Sensex was down by 317.77 points or 1.08 per cent at the Wednesday's closing.
+The Sensex was up by 17.47 points or 0.06 per cent at the Wednesday's closing.

-On Thursday, Asian indices were showing a positive trend.
-Japan's Nikkei 225 is trading in green, up by 0.02 per cent, Hang Seng up by 0.37 per cent while South Korea's Kospi was in green, up by 0.21 per cent.
+On Thursday, Asian indices were mostly showing a positive trend.
+Japan's Nikkei 225 was trading in green, up by 0.23 per cent, Hang Seng up by 0.34 per cent while South Korea's Kospi was up by 0.38 per cent.

-China's Shanghai Composite index was quoting in green, up by 0.30 per cent.
+China's Shanghai Composite index was quoting in red, down by 0.16 per cent.

-On a positive note, Nasdaq closed in green, up by 0.48 per cent but FTSE 100 was down by 0.73 per cent at the closing on Wednesday.
+Overnight Nasdaq closed in green, up by 0.23 per cent while FTSE 100 was in red, down by 0.47 per cent at the closing on Wednesday.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)